-Governance structures and processes should be transparent; enable the establishment of clear risk management objectives; set and enforce clear lines of responsibility and accountability for achieving these objectives; ensure that there is appropriate oversight of the risk management process; and enable the effective use of information reported by the system operator's management, internal auditors, and external auditors to monitor the performance of the risk management process.
-Individuals responsible for governance should be qualified for their positions, understand their responsibilities, and understand their system's risk management framework.
+- i. be transparent; - ii. enable the establishment of clear risk management objectives; - iii. set and enforce clear lines of responsibility and accountability for achieving these objectives; - iv. ensure that there is appropriate oversight of the risk management process; - v. enable the effective use of information reported by the system operator's management, internal auditors, and external auditors to monitor the performance of the risk management process.

+Individuals responsible for governance shall be qualified for their positions, understand their responsibilities, and understand their system's risk management framework.
 Governance arrangements should also ensure that risk management information is shared in forms, and at times, that allow individuals responsible for governance to fulfil their duties effectively.

-7.2.2.
+Risk reports should be presented to the Board of Directors of payment system operators at least quarterly

 ESTABLISH CLEAR AND APPROPRIATE RULES AND PROCEDURES TO CARRY OUT THE RISK MANAGEMENT OBJECTIVES.

-Systems should have rules and procedures that are appropriate and sufficient to carry out the system's risk-management objectives and that are consistent with its legal framework.
-Such rules and procedures should specify the respective responsibilities of the system operator, system participants, and other relevant parties.
-Rules and procedures should establish the key features of a system's settlement and risk-management design and specify clear and transparent crisis management procedures and settlement failure procedures, if applicable.
+Payment systems shall have rules and procedures that are appropriate and sufficient to carry out the system's risk-management objectives and that are consistent with its legal framework.
+Such rules and procedures shall specify the respective responsibilities of the system operator, system participants, and other relevant parties.
+Rules and procedures shall establish the key features of a system's settlement and risk-management design and specify clear and transparent crisis management procedures and settlement failure procedures, if applicable.

-7.2.3.
-EMPLOY THE RESOURCES NECESSARY TO ACHIEVE THE SYSTEM'S RISK MANAGEMENT OBJECTIVES AND IMPLEMENT EFFECTIVELY ITS RULES AND PROCEDURES
+EMPLOY THE RESOURCES NECESSARY TO ACHIEVE THE SYSTEM'S RISK MANAGEMENT OBJECTIVES AND IMPLEMENT EFFECTIVELY ITS RULES AND PROCEDURES objectives.
+System operators shall also ensure that their facilities and contingency arrangements, including any information system resources, are sufficient to meet their risk management objectives.

-System operators should ensure that the appropriate resources and processes are in place to allow the system to achieve its risk management objectives and implement effectively its rules and procedures.
-In particular, the system operator's staff should have the appropriate skills, information, and tools to apply the system's rules & procedures and achieve the system's risk management objectives.
-System operators should also ensure that their facilities and contingency arrangements, including any information system resources, are sufficient to meet their risk-management objectives.
+System operators shall ensure that the appropriate resources and processes are in place to allow the system to achieve its risk management objectives and implement effectively its rules and procedures.
+In particular, the system operator's staff shall have the requisite skills, information, and tools to apply the system's rules and procedures to achieve the system's risk management